oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ### Clone this repo

-In the directory you want to clone the repo in, enter the command:
+Enter the command:
 ```
-git clone git@github.com:oatmeelsquares/SP25_DS5111_rn7ena.git
+cd; git clone git@github.com:oatmeelsquares/SP25_DS5111_rn7ena.git
 ```
-Now, if you type `ls` you should see `SP25_DS5111_rn7ena` in your chosen directory.
+Now, if you type `ls` you should see `SP25_DS5111_rn7ena` in your home directory.

 ### Other setup